 The Wool Fusion poster | PHOTO CREDIT: Chris Everard

 For the second year running, Allistair’s artwork featured in Campaign For Wool’s annual Wool Week celebrations.
-The major event for 2017 was the exhibition Wool Fusion.
-The exhibition, based at 35 Baker Street, saw colour as the central theme; uniting fashion, photography, fabric, flooring, furnishings and film, displayed in a curated celebration of natural wool by Arabella McNie.
+The major event for Autumn 2017 was the exhibition Wool Fusion at 35 Baker Street where colour was the central theme, uniting fashion, photography, fabric, flooring, furnishings and film in a curated celebration of natural wool by the renowned interiors stylist Arabella McNie.